 If you don’t know where your task is, then you can’t say if your project is on schedule or not.
 All the planning in the world is useless if you haven’t set up a mechanism to track those tasks and know if the work is being completed or if team members are falling behind.

 First, let’s review terms.
-A task can be a to-do of items.
+A task can be a to-do list of items.
 They are typically small, one action that is required to accomplish a problem.
 In project management software, tasks are line items in a project plan with start and end dates added to build a project schedule.

-Tracking projects or tasks is simply part of management.
+Tracking tasks is simply part of management.
 Think of it as a process by which you can follow a task through the lifecycle of your project.
 It involves more than just tracking, of course, but also planning, testing and reporting.

 A task needs tracking from all sides, which includes its status, priority, time, human and financial resources assignments, recurrence, notifications, etc.